 PlayerUnknown's Battlegrounds has broken Steam's highest concurrent user record with 1,348,374 players online simultaneously over the weekend, and did so in spite of banning over 150.000 accounts for cheating since launch.

 The list of records left to break for PlayerUnknown's Battlegrounds is growing alaramingly short.
-As of this weekend the Early Access shooter has broken Steam's highest concurrent user high score with 1,348,374 players battling it out royale style at the same time.
+As of this weekend the Early Access shooter has broken Steam's highest concurrent user with 1,348,374 players battling it out royale style at the same time.

 On its way to the top PUBG seems to have shed a lot of undesirable parties, more accurately - cheaters.
 Bluehole studio as announced that they banned over 150,000 accounts since arriving in Early Access and 8,000 of those account suspensions occured on the same day.